 - 1. The employer shall grant an allowance to the employee who is a member of the supporting and administrative staff to whom a salary scale of lower than scale 11 applies and who carries out work other than assigned overtime work within the times specified in the second paragraph. - 2.
-With due observance of the provisions stated in paragraph 4 of this article, the additional compensation per hour worked shall amount to the following percentages of the employee's hourly wage: - a.
-40% for hours worked on Mondays to Fridays between 00.00 to 07.00 hrs and between 20.00 and 24.00 hrs, and for hours worked on Saturdays; - b.
-75% for hours worked on Sundays and public holidays; - c. until 1 January 2008, 40% for hours worked on Mondays to Fridays between 18.00 and 20.00 hrs. - 3. a.
-The above percentages shall be calculated on the basis of the maximum hourly wage stipulated in scale 7, number 10. - b.
-In case the employee makes use of the individual choices model, the salary referred to in the second paragraph and under a will be calculated per hour over the salary without deduction of any sources set in the individual choices model in money. - 4.
-The employer can, in consultation with the employee, decide not to grant the allowance referred to in paragraph 1 of this article provided the employee started work at a public university after 1 April 1997 or a special university after 1 January 2006, and provided the working hours both are fixed and take place during the business hours stipulated in article 4.3.
+With due observance of the provisions stated in paragraph 4 of this article, the additional compensation per hour worked shall amount to the following percentages of the employee's hourly wage:

+a.
+40% for hours worked on Mondays to Fridays between 00.00 to 07.00 hrs and between 20.00 and 24.00 hrs, and for hours worked on Saturdays;

+b.
+75% for hours worked on Sundays and public holidays;

+c. until 1 January 2008, 40% for hours worked on Mondays to Fridays between 18.00 and 20.00 hrs.

+3. a.
+The above percentages shall be calculated on the basis of the maximum hourly wage stipulated in scale 7, number 10.

+b.
+In case the employee makes use of the individual choices model, the salary referred to in the second paragraph and under a will be calculated per hour over the salary without deduction of any sources set in the individual choices model in money.

+- 4. The employer can, in consultation with the employee, decide not to grant the allowance referred to in paragraph 1 of this article provided the employee started work at a public university after 1 April 1997 or a special university after 1 January 2006, and provided the working hours both are fixed and take place during the business hours stipulated in article 4.3. - 5.
+In derogation from paragraph 1, the employer may, in consultation with the local employees' organisations, agree to a further arrangement for an allowance for work performed outside normal working hours by academic staff with a patient care task.